hydrusnetwork/hydrus/docs/running_from_source.md

 === "Windows"

+    ??? info "Git for Windows"
+        Git is an excellent tool for synchronising code across platforms.
+Instead of downloading and extracting the whole .zip every time you want to update, it allows you to just run one line and all the code updates are applied in about three seconds.
+You can also run special versions of the program, or test out changes I committed two minutes ago without having to wait for me to make a whole build.
+You don't have to, but I recommend you get it.

+        Installing it is simple, but it can be intimidating.
+These are a bunch of very clever tools coming over from Linux-land, and the installer has a 10+ page wizard with several technical questions.
+Luckily, the 'default' is broadly fine, but I'll write everything out so you can follow along.
+I can't promise this list will stay perfectly up to date, so let me know if there is something complex and new you don't understand. <span class="spoiler">This is also a record that I can refer to when I set up a new machine.</span>

+        - First off, get it [here](https://gitforwindows.org/).
+Run the installer.
+        - On the first page, with checkboxes, I recommend you uncheck 'Windows Explorer Integration', with its 'Open Git xxx here' sub-checkboxes.
+This stuff will just be annoying for our purposes.
+        - Then set your text editor.
+Select the one you use, and if you don't recognise anything, set 'notepad'.
+        - Now we enter the meat of the wizard pages.
+Everything except the default console window is best left as default:
+            - `Let Git decide` on using "master" as the default main branch name
+            - `Git from the command line and also from 3rd-party software`
+            - `Use bundled OpenSSH`
+            - `Use the OpenSSL library`
+            - `Checkout Windows-style, commit Unix-style line endings`
+            - **(NOT DEFAULT)** `Use Windows' default console window`.
+Let's keep things simple, but it isn't a big deal.
+            - `Fast-forward or merge`
+            - `Git Credential Manager`
+            - Do `Enable file system caching`/Do not `Enable symbolic links`
+            - Do not enable experimental stuff

+        Git should now be installed on your system.
+Any new terminal window (shift+right-click on any folder and hit 'Open in terminal') now has the `git` command!

     First of all, you will need to install Python.
 Get 3.10 or 3.11 [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
-This makes Python available to your Windows.
+This makes Python available everywhere in Windows.

 === "Linux"